Cork, Ireland

 If you are thinking about moving to Cork, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Cork varies depending on the type of property and its location.
 Generally, the average cost of a one-bedroom apartment in Cork is around €1,000 per month, while a three-bedroom house can cost up to €1,500 per month.
-Prices can also vary depending on the area, with more expensive areas such as the city centre and suburbs having higher rental prices," commented one expat who made the move to Cork.
+Prices can also vary depending on the area, with more expensive areas such as the city centre and suburbs having higher rental prices," said one expat who made the move to Cork.

 How do I meet people in Cork?